For more information including meeting schedules, agendas, and minutes, please visit www.r1planning.org/wccmhb.

 Intersectional— We believe that mental health is interconnected with other parts of community life and personal identity, so we promote solutions that address a combination of factors.

 Trauma-Informed— We believe that no one who has experienced trauma should ever be re-traumatized during the process of seeking out or receiving mental health or substance abuse services, so we promote trauma-informed care in all areas of service delivery.

 Accessibility— We believe mental health and substance abuse services should be accessible for all people irrespective of race, ethnicity, income, geography, religion, gender identity, language, sexual orientation, and disability, so we promote ADA compliance, language access, and effective communication in all areas of service delivery.

 How we operate

-Equity: We fund and measure results with equity in mind, analyzing needs and outcomes by race, ethnicity, income, geography, religion, gender identity, language, sexual orientation, and disability or other demographic breakdowns.
+Equity— We fund and measure results with equity in mind, analyzing needs and outcomes by race, ethnicity, income, geography, religion, gender identity, language, sexual orientation, disability, or other demographic breakdowns.

 Website Developed By: KMK Media Group